Paulson-2004/aptitude/Izeon Innovative Sample Aptitde.md

 ### **Q11.**

-SP of 17 balls = ₹720, loss = cost of 5 balls.
-Find CP per ball.
+On selling 17 balls at Rs.720, there is a loss equal to the cost of 5 balls.
+The cost price of a ball is:
+a) Rs.
+45   b) Rs.
+50   c) Rs.
+55   d) Rs.
+60

 **Solution:**